GROG/ansible-role-sudo/README.md

 `sudo_list`, `sudo_list_host` and `sudo_list_group` are merged when managing
 the sudo settings.
 You can use the host and group lists to specify users settings per host or group off hosts.
+The `sudo_grouplist` variables work the same way, but for group based sudo settings (name will be prepended with `%`).

-The sudo list allows you to define which users sudo settings must be managed.
+The sudo lists allows you to define which users/groups sudo settings must be managed.
 Each item in the list can have following attributes:

 | Variable      | Description       | Required | Default |
 |---------------|-------------------|----------|---------|